jackyzha0/quartz/content/notes/hosting.md

 Head to the 'Settings' tab of your forked repository and go to the 'Pages' tab.

-1. (IMPORTANT) Set the source to deploy from `master` using `/ (root)`
+1. (IMPORTANT) Set the source to deploy from `master` (and not `hugo`) using `/ (root)`
 2. Set a custom domain here if you have one!

 ![Enable GitHub Pages](/notes/images/github-pages.png)*Enable GitHub Pages*

 ### Pushing Changes
 To see your changes on the internet, we need to push it them to GitHub.
-Quartz is essentially a `git` repository so updating it is the same workflow as you would follow as normal.
+Quartz is a `git` repository so updating it is the same workflow as you would follow as if it were just a regular software project.

 ```shell
 # Navigate to Quartz folder